jeremy46231/jamcast/README.md

 - Deciding to explore running the puppeteer part locally, because I just want something to work at this point
 - Turning off background audio supression and getting Puppeteer to persist that information
 - Rejoicing when audio finally comes out of Slack, even though I have to run it locally
+- Fighting with security errors in trying to deploy the web interface to an HTTPS server
+- Setting up build systems, nginx, and DNS records to get the web interface to work

+Here's the setup I landed on that works:

+- Spotify server near Arizona with a Premium account
+- Librespot on the VPS pretending to be a Spotify-compatible speaker, configured to output to a PulseAudio null sink
+- PulseAudio, the audio server running in user mode on the VPS
+- GStreamer, pulling from PulseAudio with its pasource plugin and reencoding it
+- GStreamer's webrtcsink plugin, adjusting adaptive bitrate and streaming it via webRTC to clients
+- The embedded signalling server in webrtcsink, running on port 46232
+- nginx, proxying the signalling server websocket to port 80
+- Cloudflare, proxying the signalling sever websocket to jamcast-signalling.jer.app over HTTPS
+- A svelte frontend, compiled by and deployed to Cloudflare Pages
+- The gstwebrtc-api, extracted from gst-plugins-rs and compiled into the Svelte frontend and pointed at the HTTPS signalling server
+- On my Mac whenever I decide to run it, a Puppeteer script that logs into Slack, injects it with a combination of a fake polyfill MediaDevices API and the gstwebrtc-api MediaStream to fool Slack into thinking the remote stream is a microphone, and navigates to and joins the huddle

+It's definitely way overcomplicated, but it works, so I'm not touching it.

+## Setup

 For my reference, here are the setup commands I used to install stuff on the VPS.